 Why did PV Prices Come Down So Rapidly?

-In addition to the polysilicon issue, the decline is also being driven by a) the increasing efficiency of solar cells (ratio of electrical energy produced to sunshine energy) b) dramatic manufacturing technology improvements, c) economies of scale and d) intense competition also leading to "module" oversupply.
-The incredible solar growth rate of 55% over the last 5 years allowed manufacturing efficiencies that are unheard of in other industries.
-Finally, there are way too many competitors jousting for major contracts which is driving prices down precipitously.
+In addition to the polysilicon issue, the decline is also being driven by a) the increasing efficiency of solar cells (ratio of electrical energy produced to sunshine energy) b) dramatic manufacturing technology improvements, c) economies of scale and d) intense competition which lead to module oversupply.
+The incredible solar growth rate of 55% per year over the last 5 years allowed manufacturing efficiencies that are unheard of in other industries.
+In addition, there are way too many competitors jousting for major contracts, which is also driving prices down precipitously.
 The resulting price war has put many manufacturers in precarious financial positions because of negative profits.
 Top

 Long Run Solar Cost